TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 Violations

-Please report any violations of these Terms of Use to the system administrator at legal@wayfair.com.
+Please report any violations of these Terms of Use to the system administrator here.

 Questions?

-If you have questions, comments or complaints about these Terms or the Sites, please contact us at legal@wayfair.com (with the subject line "Questions about the Sites").
+If you have questions, comments or complaints about these Terms or the Sites, please contact us here. (please reference "Questions about the Sites").

 Wayfair's Copyright Policy